AqwamCreates/DataPredict-Neural/docs/API/RecurrentModels.md

 ## Recurrent Deep Reinforcement Learning

-Note that all of these recurrent models require RecurrentNeuralNetworkCell or GatedRecurrentUnitCell containers.
+* Note that all of these recurrent models require RecurrentNeuralNetworkCell or GatedRecurrentUnitCell containers.
 It is recommended to use the former since it uses less computational resources than the latter.

+* Currently, these recurrent models have no documentation.
+Fortunately, you can still refer to the non-recurrent versions of these models.

 | Model                                                                                                                                                     | Alternate Names                           | Use Cases                                                                   |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------|-----------------------------------------------------------------------------|